 3. Stage Spooktacular

-Are you looking for live etertainment that would even wake the dead?
-The Festival of Fear Main Stage is the entertainment hub of HalloWeekends featuring shows like Skin & Bones, Raging Inferno and The Shrieks.
-Check out the amusing Witch Sisters' Insult Emporium at the Ballroom Balcony and then head to Fort Sandusky to see them for Dreadtime Stories, Trickster Games and Spellcasting Ceremony.
+Are you looking for live entertainment that can wake the dead?
+The Festival of Fear Main Stage is the entertainment hub of HalloWeekends featuring shows like Skin & Bones, Raging Inferno, and The Shrieks.
+Check out the amusing Witch Sisters' Insult Emporium at the Ballroom Balcony and then head to Fort Sandusky to see them for Dreadtime Stories, Trickster Games, and Spellcasting Ceremony.
 The Palace Theatre features Wake The Dead: A Murder Mystery Musical.
 That's just the beginning.
-Check out these and other shows throughout the parl
+Check out these and other shows throughout the park.

 4. Cornstalkers 2.0: Revenge of the Pumpkinheads

-The fan-favorite Cornstalkers maze is back and even scarier than before.
+The fan favorite CornStalkers maze is back and scarier than before.
 It’s dark.
 It’s foggy.
-There are deranged farmers and animals and living cornstalks and WHY are you even in there?
+There are deranged farmers and animals and living cornstalks.
+You might wonder why you’re even in there.
 Get out!
-GET OUT!
-If you can… (muahahaha).
+If you can…

 5. Halloween Ah-MAZE-ing

-Three of the HalloWeekends mazes are geared for that middle-ground where you want a bit of fright, but aren’t interested in change-your-pants level scares just yet.
+If you’re over the pint-sized fun but a little iffy about going head-first into the horror fest, three of the HalloWeekends mazes are geared for that middle-ground: a little fright without change-your-pants level scares.
 Each of these experiences tests your brainpower for an extra level of urgency and challenge.
-The Mystery of Eerie Estate is like a real-life Clue experience in a ghostly mansion, while Hexed: Spellbound pits you against the wits of witches.
+The Haunting of Eerie Estate is like a real-life “Clue” experience in a ghostly mansion, while Fearground Freakshow will have you surrounded by circus oddities.

 6. Rides are Open!

-I mean, Cedar Point is kind of known for their rides.
-Don’t worry, during HalloWeekends you still get a chance to scream your way through favorites like Maverick, Rougarou, Steel Vengeance, Magnum, Millennium Force and all the rest.
+Cedar Point is kind of known for their rides.
+It’s an amusement park after all.
+So don’t worry, during HalloWeekends you still get a chance to scream your way through favorites like Maverick, Rougarou, Steel Vengeance, Magnum, Millennium Force and all the rest.

 7. Trade in Nightmares for Sweet Dreams